Sinkhole Patrol

 You can write anything in a comment.
 They're only for humans.
 The computer completely ignores comments when running the program.
 Just like I ignore Insta comments from my ex. (#sorrynotsorry)

 Let's look through the other comments in this program.
-Maybe we can find a hint about increasing our motor's power.
+Maybe we can find a hint about increasing our motor's speed.

 # Set up controller